Home โ€บ Destinations โ€บ Europe โ€บ Greece

 On Mykonos, like on nearby Tinos and the other Cycladic Islands, strong winds are frequent.
 Thanks to that, Venetians constructed the first windmills here in the 16th century to mill wheat.

 As the locals began to deal with tourism, some mills were closed.
-Just 16 from the original 28 windmills operate today in Mykonos.
+Just 16 of the original 28 windmills operate today in Mykonos.

 The most popular is Pano Mili.
 Situated on the hilltop, it offers a beautiful panoramic view of the island.
 You can also visit the Kato Mili, the Geronymos Mill from the 18th century and Boni’s Mill, part of Mykonos’ Agricultural Museum.